It’s not easy finding the right dress shoe types for your conventional suit.

 Since they are similar to Derbies, you should wear them for the same occasion.

-These events include semi-formal ones like weddings and working at your office, but could also be worn for business casual meetups.
+These events include semi-formal ones like weddings and working at your office, but they could also be worn for business casual meetups.

 Brogue Dress Shoes